 Ryan, homeless at 18

 Growing up, I had no one teaching me or giving me advice.
-They knew that I was going to be homeless at 18 without a job, but they didn’t do anything to help.
-The adults around me didn’t realise that their advice could have changed my life.
+I didn’t know how to fill out forms or explain what was making me feel unsafe.
+I felt like the adults around me at the time didn’t realise that their support could have changed my life.

 There needs to be more places like Charcoal Lane for people without a safe place to go when they find themselves in tough situations.

 I am lucky that Charcoal Lane exists, but some people are not as lucky.

 Thanks to our supporters, Ryan completed his traineeship at Charcoal Lane and is excited for the future.

 Learn more about issues affecting young people in our Youth Survey 2020 report.